Azure/sap-hana/documentation/ansible/system-design-deployment.md

 1. Download Stack XML file to Stack Download Directory
 1. Click `Push to Download Basket`
 1. Download additional files (Stack Text File, PDF, Excel export)
-1. Download and install the
+1. In your web browser, log in to Launchpad and navigate to the Download Basket
+1. Click the `T` icon above the table to download a file containing the URL hardlinks for the download basket and save to your workstation
 1. Log into SAP Download Basket within SAP Download Manager
 1. Set download directory to Stack Download Directory created in Phase 1 step 1
 1. Download all files into empty DIR on workstation

+#### Phase 1 B) The Database Software

 1. If Database Installation media is also required:
    1. Create unique Stack Download Directory for SAP Downloads on User Workstation, e.g. `~/Downloads/HANA2.0/`
    1. Find the SAP HANA Database media (Database and any additional components required) and add to download basket
    1. Log into SAP Download Basket within SAP Download Manager
-   1. Set download directory to Stack Download Directory created in Phase 1 step 13, i
+   1. Set download directory to Stack Download Directory created in Phase 1 step 1, i
    1. Download all files into empty DIR on workstation

 ### Phase 1 Results and Outputs

 - XML Stack file
+- Download Basket URL hardlinks file
 - SAP Installation Media
 - Stack Download Directory path containing Installation Media